 Take a walk down Jai-Alai’s memory lane below to experience the historical timeline of professional Jai-Alai frontons in the USA along with Jai-Alai fronton photos and beautiful Jai-Alai program cover photos.
 Betting tickets are also shown for most of the US Jai-Alai frontons along with matchbooks and matchbook covers.
 We are missing a few of the old frontons as pari-mutuel ticket style betting wasn’t legal yet and we are missing betting tickets from both Palm Beach Jai-Alai and Brevard/Melbourne Jai-Alai.
 Both the Jai-Alai fronton opening and closing dates are shown where info could be found.

-Magic City Jai-Alai at the Magic City Casino in Miami, Florida is the only Jai-Alai fronton in operation at this time.
-Magic City Jai-Alai offers two types of Jai-Alai; the traditional pari-mutuel wagering on Jai-Alai games, now referred to as “Pelota” games, and the new sports-betting head-to-head Jai-Alai matches featuring both singles and doubles called Jai-Alai H2H.
-Be sure to check out Magic City Jai-Alai where they are “Keepin’ the Jai-Alive” with the world’s fastest and most sensational sport, Jai-Alai!
+Magic City Jai-Alai at the Magic City Casino in Miami, Florida has been in operation since 2018.
+Magic City Jai-Alai offers two types of Jai-Alai; the traditional pari-mutuel wagering on Jai-Alai games, now referred to as “Pelota” games, and the new sports-betting head-to-head Jai-Alai matches featuring both singles and doubles called Battle Court Jai-Alai (formerly called H2H for head-to heat matches) Be sure to check out Magic City Jai-Alai where they are “Keepin’ the Jai-Alive” with the world’s fastest and most sensational sport, Jai-Alai!

 1901 – 1904